 Rishi Sunak hails UK’s ‘huge strides’ in three years since Brexit

-The Prime Minister upbeat analysis contrasted with recent polling suggesting growing unhappiness with the way Brexit has turned out.
+The prime minister’s upbeat analysis contrasted with recent polling suggesting growing unhappiness with Brexit’s outcome

 Britain has taken “huge strides” in taking advantage of the opportunities opened up by Brexit to address the challenges facing the country, Rishi Sunak has said.